-Even the "Infidel" Moslem, in his crude Koran, teaches a doctrine of tolerance to shame the Bible and the Christians: "Those who follow the Jewish religion, the Christians, the Sabeans, and whatever others believe in God and practice doing good, all these shall receive their rec-302 THE "TRIUMPH" OF CHRISTIANITY ompense from the Lord. . . .
+Even the "Infidel" Moslem, in his crude Koran, teaches a doctrine of tolerance to shame the Bible and the Christians: "Those who follow the Jewish religion, the Christians, the Sabeans, and whatever others believe in God and practice doing good, all these shall receive their recompense from the Lord. ...
 Virtue does not consist in turning the face towards the East nor towards the West to pray, but in being tolerant."
-(Quran, ix, 59, 76;-from Spanish text.)
+(Quran, ix, 59, 76; -- from Spanish text.)